bearlytools/claw/README.md

 Claw optimizes for **speed over size**.
 The wire format uses fixed-size encodings and alignment padding rather than variable-length encoding.
 If minimizing bandwidth is your primary concern, Protocol Buffers or similar formats may be more appropriate.

 ## Comparison with Alternatives

+**Note** These are micro-benchmarks using one message type.
+I cannot validate every type of marshal/unmarshal performance.
+Consider these rough benchmarks that tell part of the story, not the whole story.
+For almost any normal system this is just one minor part.
+Google has done quite well with proto2/3 for decades.

+This does not cover cost of access (lazy decoding advantages) and many other details that will be covered in real world systems.

 ### vs Protocol Buffers